stormpath/stormpath-sdk-express/README.md

 app.get('/something',spMiddleware.authenticateBasicAuth,function(req,res,next){
   res.json({
     message: 'Hello, ' + req.user.fullName + ', ' +
-      'you have a valid API Keu in your Basic Authorization header. ' + 'Your token expires in: ' + req.accessToken.body.exp });
+      'you have a valid API Key in your Basic Authorization header. ' + 'Your token expires in: ' + req.accessToken.body.exp });
 });